Developer

 Step 1: Add feature flag code

-Update your resolver code to include the feature flag SDK initialization and flag evaluation logic.
+Update your resolver to initialize the SDK and check a flag.
 Replace your src/resolvers/index.js:

 1